mac-comp128/128-gesture-recognizer/README.md

 ![Gesture Recognizer Screenshot](./res/screenshot.png)

-The user should be able to click and drag with the mouse to draw a gesture (e.g. the arrow drawn in the upper portion of the screen).
+The user should be able to click to clear any current drawings on the canvas and then drag with the mouse to draw a gesture (e.g. the arrow drawn in the upper portion of the screen).
 This will require implementing several mouse event handler methods.
 Hint: Look back at the Painter lab from comp127  and Listing 6.26 in the textbook for similar examples.
-The gesture can be drawn in a CanvasWindow using Line objects from the comp127graphics package between successive mouse points.
+The gesture can be drawn in a CanvasWindow using Line objects from the [kilt-graphics package](https://mac-comp127.github.io/kilt-graphics/), formerly known as comp127graphics, between successive mouse points.

 ### Part 3